-On October 4, 1996, 30-year-old Lewis Jackson, a known drug dealer, was shot and killed while sitting in his car in Baltimore, Maryland.
+On October 4, 1996, 34-year-old Lewis Jackson, an ex-Marine who worked as a youth drug counselor, was shot and killed while sitting in his car in Baltimore, Maryland.

 In the days following the shooting, police interviewed several witnesses, including Frances Morgan, who claimed to have seen someone on a bike ride up to the dealer’s car and shoot him.
 When shown a photo array, Morgan identified 19-year-old Ronald Addison as the shooter.